Skip to main content

 Monensin for Cattle

-Monensin is used in cattle for Coccidiosis prevention, feed efficiency, growth promotion, TOXIC — listed.
+Monensin is used in cattle for Coccidiosis prevention, feed efficiency.
 Routes documented in cattle: PO.
-ExoticRx tracks Monensin dosing for cattle from primary veterinary literature; sign in to view the full rule set.
+A typical adult cattle weighs 250.00–900.00 kg.
+ExoticRx lists 1 cited dose rule for Monensin in cattle, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: Rumensin, Coban